-My #1 choice for optimal VPN protection is ExpressVPN.
+My #1 choice for optimal VPN protection is NordVPN.

 Their wide-ranging global server network delivers well-encrypted connections that deliver blazing speeds, while providing access to geo-blocked content around the globe.
 Apps for all popular device platforms and 24/7 customer support add up to the best available protection for your online travels.

 For more information or to purchase a subscription, visit the NordVPN website.

 Using a VPN in Malaysia is completely legal.
 You are certainly allowed to use a VPN to protect and enhance your internet activities while inside Malaysian borders.
 However, keep in mind that using a VPN for committing illegal purposes is prohibited and you can be charged with a crime.

 Can a VPN Be Hacked?